 About the same as: A five-month-old baby

-Although they are indoor dogs, you will need to get them out and about to keep them in good shape, but the key is not to overdo it.
+Although they prefer to hang out on your lap and snooze the day away, you'll need to get them out and about to keep them in good shape, just don't overdo it.
 A Pug's flat face means their nostrils are too small and this causes them to suffer from Brachycephalic Obstructive Airway Syndrome, meaning they quickly get out of breath.
 So watch out for signs they are tiring and be especially careful in very hot or cold weather.

 Are Pugs easy to train?